pyodide/pyodide/docs/development/new-packages.md

 List of imports to test after the package is built.

 ## C library dependencies
-Some python packages depend on certain C libraries, e.g. `lxml` depends on `libxml`.
+Some Python packages depend on certain C libraries, e.g. `lxml` depends on `libxml`.

 To package a C library, create a directory in `packages/` for the C library.